AnasAlhasani/Marvel/README.md

     </a>
 </p>

-Marvel iOS application written in Swift 5 using MVVM-C with clean architecture concepts 🚀.
+Marvel iOS application written in Swift 5 using MVVM with clean architecture concepts 🚀.

 ## Requirements